 - If a non-ash tree needs to be removed, the property owner adjacent to the terrace will be notified via door tag.
 The exception to this is if a tree is considered an emergency, i.e. split, severely damaged, or otherwise posing an immediate and substantial threat to public safety.

 - For ash trees designated for preemptive removal, property owners will not receive any notification aside from the initial preemptive ash removal letter.
 These letters were distributed to residents when all city ash trees were inspected and designated for either treatment or removal.

 - This cycle tends to trees that can be pruned from the ground, typically with a smaller, 2-person crew.

 - Newly planted trees (planted within the last 3-5 years) often have low branches that may make them appear well-proportioned when young, but these branches, often called temporary branches, are seldom appropriate for large-growing trees in an urban environment.

 - Although temporary branches contribute to the development of a sturdy, well-tapered trunk and also help protect the trunk from sun and mechanical injury, they should be kept short enough that they do not obstruct or compete with selected permanent branches.
 Furthermore, properly pruned young trees will need less corrective pruning as they mature.

 - For more information on pruning techniques and practices (as well as general tree information and care tips), please see the International Society of Arboriculture's tree pruning guide.

 Current Pruning Operations

-The map below shows where we are currently working (bordered in a solid red line) for routine pruning operations.
-The map illustrates completed (BLUE) and future areas (YELLOW).
-Please note that it may be several months before you see us on your street as this work will be continuing through 2017 and 2018 until the entire district has been completed.
+The maps below show where we are currently working (bordered in a solid red line) for routine pruning operations.
+Please note that it may be several months before you see us on your street as this work will be continuing through 2020 until the entire district has been completed.